andrew/ultimate-awesome/README.md

 - [awesome-diarization](https://github.com/wq2012/awesome-diarization) - A curated list of awesome Speaker Diarization papers, libraries, datasets, and other resources.
 - [Awesome-Meta-Learning](https://github.com/sudharsan13296/Awesome-Meta-Learning) -  A curated list of Meta Learning papers, code, books, blogs, videos, datasets and other resources.
 - [awesome-japanese](https://github.com/yudataguy/awesome-japanese) - Awesome Japanese Learning Resources.
+- [On-Chain-Investigations-Tools-List](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List) - Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!
+PRs are welcome!
+If any tool is missing - please open PR!.
 - [awesome-libgen](https://github.com/freereadorg/awesome-libgen) - 😎 Awesome list of Library Genesis, the world's largest free library.
 - [awesome-open-geoscience](https://github.com/softwareunderground/awesome-open-geoscience) - Curated from repositories that make our lives as geoscientists, hackers and data wranglers easier or just more awesome.
 - [awesome-anki](https://github.com/tianshanghong/awesome-anki) - A curated list of awesome Anki add-ons, decks and resources.